youngsikkk/customizing-news-app/content/about.md

 - **Headlines**: Stay updated with the most critical news of the day, directly sourced from The New York Times.
 - **Most Popular**: Discover the most-read articles, and set your preferred time frame to see what's trending.
-- **Archive**: Explore historical articles dating back to the 1800s.
+- **Archive**: Explore historical articles dating back to the 1851.
 Dive into the rich history of journalism and see how events were covered over the centuries.
+You can use this feature on the search page.
 - **Search**: Easily find specific articles or topics using our robust search functionality.
 - **Book Recommendations**: Browse through books recommended by The New York Times and find your next great read.